Where in the World is EPS?

 Today was our final day in Ireland.
 We opted to just take it easy and stroll around Dublin.

-We had pint at Foley's (Fionas uncle has worked there for about 9 yea
+We had pint at Foley's (Fionas uncle has worked there for about 9 years) and had a nice chat.

 Our final dinner was with the McEntees at a great restaurant Fallon and Byrne.